securesauce/precaution-beta/docs/architecture.md

 a file that is then read and converted to the format expected by GitHub checks.

 The results are then merged and send back to GitHub with the appropriate status.

+We created that diagram using the draw.io website.